 The Carl L. Chinnery Nature Trail at Unity Village is open dawn to dusk.
 The public hiking trail is a 2.4-mile loop gravel trail that is rated easy, with two moderate inclines.
 Dogs are welcome but must remain on a leash.
-A hard copy of the trail map is available at the Unity Village Bookstore and Coffee Shop near the trailhead or available online.
 Free parking at the trailhead is available near the labyrinth.

 This article appeared in Unity Magazine®.